Frequently Asked Questions

 The staff shared folders are blank - I think there is an problem with the download?

 The staff shared folders are set up as a place where, well, your staff can share!
 They are empty at the moment but this is where teachers can put any of the resources they use when teaching that topic and tier that they found useful.
 It will hopefully encourage teachers to share with each other more proactively and, as these folders become full over time, it should help cut down on planning time for your teachers.

 Why are there pdf and word document versions of every test?

-I have included the word document versions with the download in case you want to edit any of the assessments (and having written 249 tests so far there are bound to be some typos!).
+I have included the word document versions with the download in case you want to edit any of the assessments (and having written 540 tests there are bound to be some typos!).
 I prefer to use the pdf versions when I project them onto the board to model solutions to the questions to the class which is why I have included these.

 Why is there an Assessment and an Assessment 2?